Our Living Statement:

 Rev. Sandy lives in the Strathearn neighbourhood with his wife Jenn and their spoiled rescue mutts.
 As a coffee addict, he has strong opinions as to what constitutes "real coffee."

-Rena Spiess, our Office Administrator was born and raised in Sherwood Park and currently resides there.
+Rena Spiess was born and raised in Sherwood Park and currently resides there.
 She was brought up in The United Church of Canada and is a member of Sherwood Park United Church.
 She works as the Office Administrator for both Strathearn United and Ottewell United Churches in South East Edmonton.

 Rena brings many skills to the job, including communication training, office management, volunteer management, and event planning.
 Her knowledge of The United Church of Canada doctrine also comes in handy as the Official Board Secretary.

-Rena took several courses at NAIT and McEwan University (Grant McEwan College at the time), graduating from Life Skills Coach Training at McEwan, and receiving an honours diploma from the 2 year, Culinary Arts Program at NAIT (Northern Alberta Institute of Technology).
-Her previous and eclectic work experience include, nanny, bank teller, video clerk, retail cashier, and head cook at Bissell Centre’s Moonlight Bay Camp.
+Rena took several courses at NAIT and MacEwan University (Grant MacEwan College at the time), graduating from Life Skills Coach Training at MacEwan, and receiving an honors diploma from the two-year Culinary Arts Program at NAIT (Northern Alberta Institute of Technology).
+Her previous and eclectic work experience include: nanny, bank teller, video clerk, retail cashier, and head cook at Bissell Centre’s Moonlight Bay Camp.
 Rena was an operator at TELUS for 6 years prior to this job, and Office Administrator at the Parkinson’s Society of Alberta for 5 years before that.

 Rena also enjoys volunteering, and comes from a family that has been actively involved in their community her entire life.

 Kathryn leads our small, but mighty, adult choir.
 She comes from a musical family that has been involved in church music going back several generations.
 Her grandfather was the organist/choir director of a Methodist congregation in New Zealand!
 While Kathryn studied engineering and worked in government policy to pay bills, it has always been music that has provided her focus and passion.
 Kathryn has studied piano and some voice, led the Josephburg Belles in Harmony for six years, and has led the Strathearn choir for eleven years already.
 She plans to continue as long as there is joy in the music and a willingness to praise God in song.